Plugin Decorators

 // All plugins are active:

-// - Metrics: Performance tracking
+// - Custom Metrics: Performance tracking and token usage monitoring

-// - Caching: Result caching
+// - Caching: Result caching for improved performance

 // - Security: Input validation and tool restrictions